silveredgold/beta-protection/docs/guide/mobile.md

 ### Beta Censoring

 For Beta Censoring your address will generally be `http://<YOUR-IP-ADDRESS-OR-NAME>:2382`, subtituting in the address/hostname of the PC with the Beta Censoring server running on it.
+If you check the server's web interface, the hostname will be shown at the top of the page header.

 ### Beta Safety